oracle-quickstart/oci-openshift/docs/openshift-virtualization.md

     - If your VM image is less than 50 GB, a 50 GB Block Volume will be used.

 4. The maximum number of Block Volume attachments a single instance can have is **32***.
-    - Since each VM is backed by a single Block Volume, you can only have up to 32 VMs running on a single instance at a time since each VM needs it's Block Volume attached to the instance it's running on.
+    - Since each VM is backed by a single Block Volume, you can only have up to 32 VMs running on a single instance at a time since each VM needs its Block Volume attached to the instance it is running on.
     - You can use a different storage solution such as [OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) (ODF) for your OpenShift Virtualization environment to circumvent this limitation, but using ODF to support OpenShift Virtualization on OCI has not been certified by the Red Hat Virtualization team.

 5. Block Volumes can only be attached to instances within the same Availability Domain (AD).
     - At least 2 instances in the same AD are required for the Live Migration feature of OpenShift Virtualization.
 This is a consideration when creating your cluster in a multi-AD region.
         - (Recommended) - Specify a [Node Selection or Affinity](https://www.redhat.com/en/blog/node-selection-and-affinity-for-virtual-machines-in-openshift) for infra and workloads when configuring your OpenShift Virtualization HyperConverged Operator to force OpenShift Virtualization to only use instances in the same AD e.g. `topology.kubernetes.io/zone=PHX-AD-1`
-        - Set `Distribute Compute Instances Across ADs` to false in the Terraform variables when provisioning your instances.
+        - Set `distribute_compute_instances_across_ads` to false in the Terraform variables when provisioning your instances.

 ## Installation